 If you take the work, you might miss out on better paying opportunities later.
 If you turn it down, you might not be able to find better-paying work.
-How do you decide when to take low paying work and when to turn it down?
+How do you balance taking low paying work and when to turn it down?

 Know the Value of What You Provide